MiladWazirZada/Palmer-Penguins-Analysis/README.md

 ![image](https://github.com/MiladWazirZada/Palmer-Penguins-Analysis/assets/82714284/4ffb95a0-4213-4a36-85cd-e6e33483a783)

 This graph shows the number of occurences refering to their bill length.
-Nothing particularly special, but the graph can be interpreted as two different Gaussian distributions or as one whole one.
+Nothing particularly special, but the graph can be interpreted as two different Gaussian distributions or as one whole one. <br />
 Firstly, I plotted it as if it was a normal Gaussian distribution:

 ![image](https://github.com/MiladWazirZada/Palmer-Penguins-Analysis/assets/82714284/e7c28c46-49f8-4bdf-9419-0b688c24033f)